Fuji X-E2 shots at the Southwestern Photojournalism Seminar

 Photographers: How to turn a “Cold Call” into a “Warm Welcome.”

-No matter if you are using a phone or meeting someone in person who you do not know, you are “Cold Calling.”
+Whether using a phone or meeting someone you do not know, you are “Cold Calling.”
 If you play it right, this could be a “Warm Welcome.”

 COLD CALLING is the sales process of approaching prospective customers or clients—typically via telephone, by email or through making a connection on a social network—who were not expecting such an interaction.
 The word “cold” is used because the person receiving the call is not expecting a call or has not specifically asked to be contacted by a sales person.
 A cold call is usually the start of a sales process generally known as telemarketing.